GusRuss89/react-pwa-install/README.md

 Install handling for your React [PWA].

+## This is a fork of react-pwa-install

+I forked this so that I could remove the Material UI dependency and invert the control of the Install Dialog.
+In this version, you pass the Install Dialog as a prop `dialogComponent` to the provider.

 ## The problem this package is trying to solve

 Since intalling a PWA (aka [Add to home screen]) is handled differently by different browsers, it's rather hard to give this option to users conveniently.
 Currently only Chrome, Edge and Samsung Internet support this feature natively using the [BeforeInstallPromptEvent].
 On iOS devices, FireFox mobile or Opera mobile the user needs to perform some manual steps to install the app to the home screen.
 Very few know this option even exists.